AaronReynoldsUK/PJSIP-PJSUA2-CSharp/build-it-yourself.md

 SwigWin was also installed from [http://www.swig.org/download.html](http://www.swig.org/download.html) and the path to "swig.exe" was added to the system path variable.

-The PJSIP source has a VS2015 solution "pjproject-vs14.sln" which can be opened and upgraded to later versions (e.g. VS2017) for building the source.
+The PJSIP source has a VS2015 solution "pjproject-vs14.sln" which can be opened and upgraded to later versions (e.g. VS2019) for building the source.
+In my case it warned that it couldn't open a few projects in the solution but they were platform-specific so nothing to worry about.

 Once the solution is open, if you wish, you can disable "test" projects etc (as has been done to build this).
 You should also retarget the solution if you are using a newer build than the original source.
 The simplest way to do this is via the "Project" menu in Visual Studio.